 In those days a decree went out from Caesar Agustus that the whole empire should be registered.
 This first registration took place while Quirinius was governing Syria.
 So everyone went to be registered, each to his own town.
 Luke 2:1-2

-Yes,the pages of Scripture give testimony of his forefathers’ proven character.
+Yes,the pages of Scripture give testimony of Joseph’s forefathers’ proven character.
 First, there was Father Abraham, a man made righteous by his faith in God.
 And there was Jacob, who fathered the twelve tribes of Israel.
-And further down the line, I find Boaz… a man of strength who redeemed the woman Naomi and her daughter-in-law, Ruth.
-And of course, there is King David, the once shepherd boy.
-And on down the line we go until…
+And further down the line, I find Boaz… a man of strength and honor.
+He redeemed the woman Naomi and her daughter-in-law, Ruth.
+And of course, there’s King David, the once shepherd boy.

 … and Jacob fathered Joseph the husband of Mary, who gave birth to Jesus who is called the Messiah.
 So all the generations from Abraham to David were 14 generations; and from David until the exile to Babylon, 14 generations; and from the exile to Babylon until the Messiah, 14 generations.
 Matthew 1:16